code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

 - _7._ Application-Server will send User_B_id, timestamp, messageId to DBFinder service.
 - **8. DBFinder:**
   - *Purpose of DBFinder?*
-    - Find and searches DB which stores table of User_B, that messageId exists or not, if not updates DB  //See User's Table
+    - Find and searches DB which stores table of User_B, that messageId exists or not, if not updates DB  //See DB Design
     - Respond to AppServer, if messageId exits its duplicate else not
   - *Avoiding Deduplication?*
     - Every user's snaps are stored in DB until he reads them.
 Eg: When User_A sends snap to User_B.
 This snap is stored in User_B's table in DB.